 Responses

-The core elements of an HTTP response are the status_code
+The core elements of an HTTP response are the status_code, headers and body.

 >>> resp = httpx.Response(200, headers={'Content-Type': 'text/plain'}, content=b'hello, world')